Gem-induced trisections of compact PL $4$-manifolds: Abstract

-\abstract {The idea of studying trisections of closed smooth $4$-manifolds via (singular) triangulations, endowed with a suitable vertex-labelling by three colors, is due to Bell, Hass, Rubinstein and Tillmann, and has been applied by Spreer and Tillmann to colored triangulations associated to the so called {\it simple crystallizations} of standard simply-connected $4$-manifolds.
-The present paper performs a generalization of these ideas along two different directions: first, we take in consideration also compact PL $4$-manifolds with connected boundary, introducing a possible extension of trisections to the boundary case; then, we analyze the trisections induced not only by simple crystallizations, but by any 5-colored graph encoding a simply-connected $4$-manifold.
-This extended notion is referred to as {\it gem-induced trisection}, and gives rise to the {\it G-trisection genus}, generalizing the well-known trisection genus.
-Both in the closed and boundary case, we give conditions on a 5-colored graph which ensure one of its gem-induced trisections - if any - to realize the G-trisection genus, and prove how to determine it directly from the graph itself.\\ Moreover, the existence of gem-induced trisections and an estimation of the G-trisection genus via surgery description is obtained, for each compact simply-connected PL 4-manifold admitting a handle decomposition lacking in 1-handles and 3-handles.
-As a consequence, we prove that the G-trisection genus equals $1$ for all $\mathbb D^2$-bundles of $\mathbb S^2$, and hence it is not finite-to-one. } \endabstract
+{ The idea of studying trisections of closed smooth $4$-manifolds via (singular) triangulations, endowed with a suitable vertex-labelling by three colors, is due to Bell, Hass, Rubinstein and Tillmann, and has been applied by Spreer and Tillmann to standard simply-connected $4$-manifolds, via the so called {\it simple crystallizations}.
+In the present paper we propose generalizations of these ideas by taking into consideration a possible extension of trisections to compact PL $4$-manifolds with connected boundary, which is related to Birman's {\it special Heegaard sewing}, and by analyzing {\it gem-induced trisections}, i.e. trisections that can be induced not only by simple crystallizations, but also by any 5-colored graph encoding a PL $4$-manifold with empty or connected boundary.
+This last notion gives rise to that of {\it G-trisection genus}, as an analogue, in this context, of the well-known trisection genus.
+We give conditions on a 5-colored graph ensuring one of its gem-induced trisections - if any - to realize the G-trisection genus, and prove how to determine it directly from the graph. \\ As a consequence, we detect a class of closed simply-connected 4-manifolds, comprehending all standard ones, for which both G-trisection genus and trisection genus coincide with the second Betti number and also with half the value of the graph-defined PL invariant {\it regular genus}.\\ Moreover, the existence of gem-induced trisections and an estimation of the G-trisection genus via surgery description is obtained, for each compact PL 4-manifold admitting a handle decomposition lacking in 3-handles. }\endabstract

 { {\bf Keywords}: trisections, 4-manifolds, triangulations, crystallizations, tricolorings.}